sagism/azc/README.md

 # Running

     % azc
-    azc> how tall is the eifel tower? openai:gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
-The structure itself, without antennas, is about 1,063 feet (324 meters). azc> q
-    Bye!
+    azc> how tall is the eiffel tower? ollama:llama3.1:latest (1st message)
+      The Eiffel Tower stands at an impressive height of:

+      • 324 meters (1,063 feet) tall, including its antenna.
+      • 302.9 meters (994.7 feet) tall, excluding its antenna.

+      It was the world's tallest man-made structure when it was first built for the 1889 World's Fair in Paris.

+    azc> q
+    👋 Bye
     %

 You can specify the first prompt as a command-line argument:

-    % azc "what is the capital of the moon?" openai:gpt-4o-mini: The capital of the moon is called "New Moon". azc>
+    % azc -b "What is the capital of Panama?"
+    The capital of Panama is Panama City.
+    %

 ## Command-line parameters